-So, in this article, our woodworkers will guide you on choosing and using lacquer primer for wood to help you achieve a durable and beautiful finish.
+In this article, I will provide guidance on selecting and applying lacquer primer for wood, helping you achieve a lasting and aesthetically pleasing finish.

 About Lacquer Primer